Complete your Shopping Cart Order

 World Heritage Center

-You’ve heard of The Alamo, but did you know the iconic attraction is one of five missions that, together, are included on the UNESCO World Heritage List?
-Uncover their fascinating legacy at San Antonio’s World Heritage Center, a vibrant gateway to Mission Concepción, Mission San José, Mission San Juan, Mission Espada, and The Alamo.
+You’ve heard of The Alamo, but did you know the iconic attraction is one of five missions that, together, are a UNESCO World Heritage Site?
+Celebrate the fascinating legacy of Mission Concepción, Mission San José, Mission San Juan, Mission Espada, and Mission San Antonio de Valero (The Alamo) at San Antonio’s World Heritage Center.
+Immerse yourself in the stories of those connected to the historic San Antonio Missions and surrounding area.

 Representing the largest collection of Spanish colonial architecture in the United States, the San Antonio Missions became the nation’s 23rd World Heritage site in 2015, taking their place among other well-known historic and cultural institutions like the Statue of Liberty, the Grand Canyon, and the Taj Mahal.
 The Missions were the third World Heritage designation in the U.S. since 1995 and the first in the state of Texas.

-Packed with fascinating exhibits, the San Antonio World Heritage Center is the first stop for visitors eager to experience the missions' fascinating 300-year history.
-Free and open to the public six days a week, the Center preserves the experiences of the men and women whose lives were intertwined with the missions, including indigenous people, Spanish settlers, Catholic priests, and generations of local families.
-Stroll through interactive exhibits and thoughtfully designed spaces that showcase the long and complex history of the mission.
-Learn how indigenous cultures blended with Spanish traditions to create a unique heritage that continues today.
+Packed with fascinating exhibits, the San Antonio World Heritage Center is a place for visitors to experience the culture and history of the neighborhoods surrounding the missions and the legacies of the people who have lived in the area from the past to the present.
+Free and open to the public six days a week, the Center preserves the experiences of the men and women whose lives were intertwined with the missions, including Indigenous people, Spanish settlers, Catholic priests, and generations of local families.
+Stroll through interactive exhibits and thoughtfully designed spaces that showcase the long and complex history of the missions’ communities.
+Learn how Indigenous cultures blended with Spanish traditions to create a unique heritage that continues today.

 One of the first things you’ll notice about the World Heritage Center is its blend of modern architecture with design elements inspired by traditional craftsmanship.
-The Center’s intricate brickwork and custom light fixtures borrow from classic mission details, while wrought iron bird and cactus motifs pay homage to South Texas' indigenous heritage.
-Local artists infused their creativity into the space through paintings, murals and decorative installations, ensuring it continues to document the missions’ story—generations later.
+The Center’s intricate brickwork and custom light fixtures borrow from classic mission details, while wrought iron water bird and cactus motifs pay homage to South Texas' Indigenous heritage.
+Local artists infused their creativity into the space through paintings, murals, and decorative installations, ensuring it continues to document the missions’ story — generations later.

-The World Heritage Center is a dynamic place to learn more about San Antonio’s rich colonial history through rotating exhibits, community events and thought-provoking educational programs.
-More than a museum, the Center is a place for reflection, learning, and inspiration.
+The World Heritage Center is a dynamic place to learn more about San Antonio’s rich cultural heritage and vibrant history through rotating exhibits, community events, and educational programs for all ages.
+More than a gathering space, the Center is a place for reflection, learning, and inspiration.

 San Antonio, TX 78214